Mr Eamon Keane

 Grants

-Mr Keane has held research funding from the Scottish Government, the Clark Foundation for Legal Education and Rape Crisis Scotland.
+Mr Keane has held research funding from a number of funders including the Royal Society of Edinburgh, the Clark Foundation for Legal Education and the Scottish Government.

-Along with colleagues, Mr Keane was awarded approx £400,000 in 2023 to establish the Emma Ritch Law Clinic at the university, which aims to promote access to justice for complainers in sexual offences cases.
+Along with colleagues, Mr Keane was awarded a combined total of over £150,000 in 2023 to establish the Emma Ritch Law Clinic at the university, which aims to promote access to justice for complainers in sexual offences cases through the provision of independent legal advice and representation.

 Supervision

-Mr Keane welcomes enquiries to supervise research students with interests in the 1) law of evidence and procedure, 2) criminal evidence, procedure and sexual offences and 3) appellate jurisdiction and miscarriages of justice.
+Mr Keane welcomes enquiries to supervise research students with interests in 1) criminal evidence, procedure and sexual offences, 2) appellate jurisdiction and miscarriages of justice.
+He particularly welcomes expressions of interest of supervision from practising lawyers or others working in criminal justice looking to undertake empirical work as part of post graduate research degrees

 • Brindley, Sandy